PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/getting-started.rst

     Tracker tracker = ((YourApplication) getApplication()).getTracker();
     TrackHelper.track().screen("Main screen").with(tracker);

 Note: The ``TrackerHelper`` class has methods for all common actions, which can be chained to facilitate the correct order and use.
-Combine it with the IDE autocompletion, and using the SDK will be more convenient.
+Combine it with the IDE autocompletion and using the SDK will be even easier.

 Kotlin
 ------

-Our SDK is written in Java, but it can also be used in Kotlin.
-If you refer to any of our SDK methods in Kotlin, it'll be automatically shown as a Kotlin syntax.
+Our SDK is written in Java but can be used with Kotlin.
+If you refer to any of our methods in Kotlin, they will automatically appear as Kotlin syntax.

 Here's an example of the **track().screen()** method in both languages: